-Not to be confused with face shaving, I only recommend doing this with a proper, reputable dermaplaning device – and though only developed four years ago, the Dermaflash does come with a ‘pedigree’ of 22 years of in-spa dermaplaning experience.
-Used on clean, cream-free skin, it feels – and even sounds – quite scratchy.
+Not to be confused with face shaving, I only recommend doing this with a proper, reputable dermaplaning device – and though developed only four years ago, the Dermaflash does come with a ‘pedigree’ of 22 years’ in-spa dermaplaning use.
+On clean, cream-free skin, it feels – and even sounds – quite scratchy.
 But, once I have mastered the right technique (keep the device at 45 degrees to the skin, hold the skin taut and use small, feathery strokes), it is quick, easy and fuss-free to do.
 I quickly see little clusters of my peach fuzz floating in the air.
 More surprising is seeing exactly how much dead skin and hair is removed on the safety blade, given my extensive daily skincare regimen and twice-weekly peels.

-What I like about this device is that it is pretty impossible to get it wrong; it only removes the very top layer of dead skin cells that makes the face look dull and accentuates fine lines – I even notice some of my pigmentation looks lighter.
+What I like about this device is that it is pretty impossible to get it wrong; it removes only the very top layer of dead skin cells, which make the face look dull and accentuate fine lines – I even notice my pigmentation looks lighter in places.
 Immediately after my DIY treatment, I use my usual Dr. Barbara Sturm’s Hydrating Serum and Augustinus Bader’s The Cream, but the difference is incredible.
-My skin is literally glowing with a dewy finish that lasts long after the skincare has sunk in.
-It’s like my skin is super polished, naturally highlighted and, without the fuzzy felt finish of baby hairs and layers of dead cells, it reflects every shaft of light.
+My skin is literally glowing, with a dewy finish that lasts long after the skincare has sunk in.
+It’s like my skin is super-polished, naturally highlighted and, without the fuzzy-felt finish of baby hairs and layers of dead cells, it reflects every shaft of light.
 And this lit-from-within skin effect lasts for a good few days.

 The whole procedure is not nearly as invasive, or probably as transformative, as the in-clinic treatment, as it doesn’t remove as much – I prefer to leave that level of treatment in the steady hands of a doctor.
 But as an at-home treatment, done once a week or every 10 days, it is a great addition to my skin regimen – and I now always follow it with a mask, ampoule or more potent product.
 I now genuinely look forward to using the Dermaflash, as it leaves my skin so glossy and smooth.
 Two months on and those baby hairs have not grown back thicker or darker (which is apparently the question most asked about dermaplaning), plus, makeup goes on like a dream and I’m sure my skin is less dry, which might be as a result of my products being better absorbed.